 Happy 1st year anniversary to me!
-Today marks one year already that I have returned to the Condal city and what better day to write a bit about my most recent food experiences in Barcelona!
+Today marks one year that I have returned to the Condal city and what better day to write a bit about my most recent food experiences and giving you ideas on where to eat in Barcelona!

 There has been Italian, Mexican, Spanish, Catalan.